 - Those organizations that have not completed prior grant requirements.

 To apply to the Foundation's regular granting cycle for non-COVID-19 requests, please click the button below.

 After the grant request has been received, a member of our Board of Trustees or staff will be assigned to review and investigate the grant.
 The Trustee assigned will meet with representative(s) of the organization.
 The Trustee will then place the request before the entire Board for discussion and a final decision.
 If approved, grants are usually awarded in April and December.

 If you desire, we would be happy to review a draft of your grant request before final submission.

 Deadlines for Grant Submission

-- December 29 - Grants submitted by this date will be awarded in April of the following year.
+- First Cycle Deadline: December 31st - Grants submitted by this date will be awarded in April of the following year.

-- August 24 - Grants submitted by this date will be awarded in November.
+- Second Cycle Deadline: August 31st - Grants submitted by this date will be awarded in December.

 If there is a more urgent time frame for any request, please contact us for more specific advice.